Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Experiments and Discussion

-To quantitatively compare the recovery quality of the different techniques, Table \ref{synthesis-tb} summarizes the mean value of the eight metrics on the outdoor datasets of SOTS and HazeRD.
-Our method achieves excellent values for both reference and non-reference evaluations.
-Especially, on the HazeRD dataset, the proposed method outperforms other methods in terms of PSNR, SSIM, RI, BRISQUE and NIQE.
-It demonstrates that compared with other methods, our method performs better for dealing with dense fog images.
+To quantitatively compare the recovery quality of the different techniques, Table \ref{synthesis-tb} summarizes the mean value of the seven metrics on the outdoor datasets of SOTS \cite{RESIDE} and HazeRD \cite{HAZERD2017ICIP}.
+Although Our method is trained unpaired, it still outperforms the competitors including supervised ones, in terms of most reference and non-reference metrics.
+Especially, on both synthetic datasets, the proposed method achieves the best values in terms of PSNR, SSIM and BRISQUE, which demonstrates that the superiority of our method in terms of color recovery and generation quality of defogging results.

 2) \textbf{\textit{Comparison on real-world foggy images}}